fleetdm/fleet/docs/Deploying/Configuration.md

 When JIT user provisioning is turned on, Fleet will automatically create an account when a user logs in for the first time with the configured SSO.
 This removes the need to create individual user accounts for a large organization.

-Accounts created via JIT provisioning are assigned the (Observer role)[https://fleetdm.com/docs/using-fleet/permissions].
+Accounts created via JIT provisioning are assigned the [Observer role](https://fleetdm.com/docs/using-fleet/permissions).
 The new account's email and full name are copied from the user data in the SSO response.

-To enable this option, go to **Settings > Organization settings > SAML single sign-on options** and check "_Automatically create Observer user on Login_" or [adjust your config](#sso-settings-enable-jit-provisioning).
+To enable this option, go to **Settings > Organization settings > single sign-on options** and check "_Automatically create Observer user on Login_" or [adjust your config](#sso-settings-enable-jit-provisioning).

 For this to work correctly make sure that: